Jedi-Vision/jedi-vision-nano-code/src/jv/audio/README.md

 # Audio

-Since the STEAM audio library runs in C, we use sockets to communicate object information between the models and the spatial audio generator.
+Since the STEAM audio library runs in C, we maintain a buffer for object representation data and use sockets to communicate object information between the models and the spatial audio generator.

 ## ZeroMQ Installation